diversen/simple-db-cache/README.md

     $cache = new \diversen\DbCache($conn, 'cache_system');

     // Some kind of unique key
+    // Keys can also be objects or arrays
     $cache_key = 'Hello world';

     // Cache for 10 seconds